Unit Testing: Is It Worth the Effort?

 Mocking means replacing any dependencies that your class has on external systems.

-An external system can be any of the below:
+An external system can be any of the following:

 - External API